Table of contents:

 6.)
 Omissions, additions, substitutions

-The reading disabled tend to omit single phonemes or syllables in word pronunciation.
+The reading disabled tends to omit single phonemes or syllables in word pronunciation.
 Thus /walking/ may be read as /walk/, /boxes/ as /box/, /rust/ as /rut/, /bent/ as /bet/, etc. While the first two types may not significantly affect the meaning derived from the content, the remaining two would render the statement meaningless.
 Sometimes, whole words may be omitted.
-Although whole-word omissions are usually the result of visual oversight, the anticipation of difficulties in pronunciation of a particular word may cause the child to simply ignore it.
+Although whole-word omissions usually result from visual oversight, the anticipation of difficulties in pronouncing a particular word may cause the child to ignore it.

 Wiig and Semel reported that words beginning with /s/ blends tend to cause some reading disabled to omit some sound units in words, for example, /spit/, /sit/ for /split/, while in others to add sounds, for example, /split/ or /slit/ for /sit/.

-Some children tend to add words or sound units, for example, /the little baby/ in place of /the baby/ or /baby sister/ instead of /baby sitter/, etc. Frequently heard phrases that become automatically associated with each other tend to be added more frequently than others, such as /Once upon a time there was/ in place of /Once there was/, etc.
+Some children add words or sound units, for example, /the little baby/ in place of /the baby/ or /baby sister/ instead of /babysitter/, etc. Frequently heard phrases that become automatically associated with each other tend to be added more often than others, such as /Once upon a time there was/ in place of /Once there was/, etc.

 7.)
 Mispronunciations

 A variety of mispronunciations occur in the auditory dyslexic.
 Critchley noted incorrect pronunciation of vowels.
-Already noted is the difficulty that the child has with short vowels.
-The child may not fully comprehend the difference between short and long vowel sounds, thus confusing for example /mat/ and /mate/, /hat/ and /hate/.
+Already mentioned is the difficulty that the child has with short vowels.
+The child may not fully comprehend the difference between short and long vowel sounds, thus confusing, for example, /mat/ and /mate/, /hat/ and /hate/.

 The variations in sounds that certain words produce are especially baffling for this child.
-For instance, words /hut/, /mut/, /put/ have, except for initial consonant sounds, identical properties, and yet the pronunciation of the last is entirely different.
-Similarly, in words /have/, /gave/, save/, initial consonants are different but the rest is the same in all three words, yet the pronunciation is different in the first while the other two rhyme.
+For instance, except for their initial consonant sounds, the words /hut/ and /put/ have identical properties, yet the pronunciation of the two words’ vowels are entirely different.
+Similarly, in /have/, /save/, and /gave/, the initial consonants are different, and the rest is the same in all three words, yet the pronunciation is different in the first while the other two rhyme.

-Other mispronunciations may affect initial, medial or final sounds of individual consonants or consonant blends, digraphs, or diphthongs.
-Wiig and Semel noted special difficulties with blending when /l/, /w/, or /r/ are in second position.
+Other mispronunciations may affect initial, medial, or final sounds of individual consonants or consonant blends, digraphs, or diphthongs.
+Wiig and Semel noted difficulties with blending when /l/, /w/, or /r/ are in the second position.
 Insertions of extra sounds produce mispronunciations, as in /trick/ for /tick/, just as omissions do.
 Incorrect stress on syllables in words may also produce mispronunciation.

 8.)
 Hesitations and repetitions